Apr 24, 2020

 After finishing the first four challenges, you can claim your reward—your final challenge!
 Try investing small amounts regularly in a diversified portfolio.

 Regular investing is part of the Stash Way, which also includes investing for the long term and diversifying your investments.
-If you want to automate your investment strategy, Auto-Stash allows you to automatically put money into a diversified portfolio.
+If you want to automate your investment strategy, Recurring Transactions allows you to automatically put money into a diversified portfolio.

 If you have room in your budget to invest small amounts of money, get started today.
 You don’t need a lot to begin.
 In fact, you can invest on Stash with just a dollar (or any dollar amount).
 And don’t worry about the price tag of a whole share in a stock or ETF.
 With Stash, you can buy a fractional share, or piece of one share, of an investment.
 You can research ETFs and stocks to decide how you want to invest.